-The WebLogic Web Services programming model centers around JWS
+The WebLogic Web services programming model centers around Java

-files and Ant tasks that execute on the JWS files.
-JWS files are
+Web Service (JWS) files and Ant tasks that execute on the JWS files.

-Java files that use Java Web Service (JWS) metadata annotations (a new
+JWS files are Java files that use JWS metadata annotations to specify

-WSDL file (public contract of the Web Service) and updating it with
+contract of the Web service) and updating it with their business logic

 @WssConfiguration JWS annotation to associate a